Graduating Students

 School Ceremonies

-Each of Columbia’s nineteen schools, colleges, and affiliate institutions conduct their own graduation event to honor the accomplishments of their graduating class.
-Sometimes called Class Day or Graduation Ceremony, these celebrations are typically smaller in size and more intimate than University Commencement.
+Each of Columbia’s nineteen schools and institutions conduct their own ceremony to honor the accomplishments of their graduating class, where each graduate has the opportunity to be announced and walk across the stage.
+Sometimes called Class Day, Graduation, or Convocation, these celebrations are typically smaller in size and more intimate than University Commencement.

 Regalia